Afghan Gosht Korma

 To begin, brown the gosht in several tablespoons of oil in a karahi or dutch oven.
 Remove from the pot and set aside.
 Add in the garlic and ginger, and saute for a minute until the aromas start to come out.
 Next, add in the onion and saute until soft.

 Add in the dry spices, and mix until it’s a sticky mess at the bottom of the pan.
 Pour in 1/2 cup of water, and stir to deglaze the pot, then add the gosht back in along with any bones.
 Saute for a minute or two, just enough to coat the meat with the spices.

 Next, turn the stove down to medium.
 Then add the chopped tomatoes along with 1 cup of yogurt.
 Simmer, stirring regularly for 3-4 minutes, or until the tomatoes start to sweat.
-Don’t let it come to a boil or it will “break” the yogurt and ruin the texture.
+Don’t let it come to a boil or it might “break” the yogurt and ruin the texture.

 Cover the ingredients with water, and bring back to a simmer.
 Cover and cook until the gosht is soft.
 Add small amounts of water if necessary, but the stew should thicken.
-Cooking times can vary wildly, particularly depending on the meat used, but figure on two hours as a baseline/average.
+Cooking times can vary wildly, particularly depending on the meat used, but figure on at least an hour.

 Remove any loose bones before serving in bowls.